-Simon is an Oxford alumnus and for many years a Chartered Surveyor in private practice before he saw the light.
+Simon is an Oxford alumnus and was for many years a Chartered Surveyor in private practice before he saw the light.
 He started On Foot Holidays in 2004 and hasn't needed a regular holiday since.
-A family man with wife, grown children and even grandchildren he is kept in check by Max, a two-year old Jack Russell who is a regular visitor to the On Foot office.
-Simon is Director of the company.
+Simon is Director of the company, and relishes getting away from his management responsibilities occasionally to go out testing new routes.
+A family man with wife, grown children and even grandchildren, he is kept in check by Max, a Jack Russell who is a regular visitor to the On Foot office.

 Mary has been in the travel industry under many guises all her working life, joining On Foot Holidays in 2006.
+She looks after almost half the routes in the On Foot stable, including those in Greece, Portugal and Turkey, as well as much of our Italian and Spanish portfolios.
 Three massive sons keep her on her toes, in need of regular employment and on the touch line of many rugby pitches in the south of England.
 Often seen out and about with Harold (the best Jack Russell) who curiously, as fate would have it, hates walking.
-Mary looks after almost half the routes in the On Foot stable.

 What does one do with a degree in English but work in the travel industry?
-Well, via 25 years as an arts administrator in London, Cheltenham and Salisbury… Debbie still keeps her hand in during Salisbury’s festival and at other events locally, but loves exploring further afield on foot (of course), particularly with her son.
-Bucking the On Foot trend, she has Klaus-the-cat – inherited from emigrated daughter.
-Debbie is responsible for many of our routes, with a particular interest in Central Europe and Northern Spain.
+Well, via 25 years as an arts administrator in London, Cheltenham and Salisbury, Debbie still keeps her hand in at arts events locally, but loves exploring further afield on foot (of course), particularly with her son.
+Debbie is responsible for many of our routes, with a particular interest in France, central Europe and northern Spain.

-Harriet, like the rest of the team is an ‘all rounder’ and helps out with a few of our routes overseas, as well as two of our English routes.
+Harriet, like the rest of the team is an 'all rounder' and looks after a few of our routes in eastern Europe, as well as some of our English routes.
 She spends much of her free time exploring the mountains of north Wales and she hopes one day to complete the long trek of the South West Coast Path, preferably with her two dogs (sounds familiar?).
-When she’s not scrambling up mountains, she’s working on her Open University course in English.
+When not scrambling up mountains, she's been working on her Open University course in English - recently completed very successfully!

-Fiona is happy in her work at On Foot - there will be humming in the corner when she is allowed to make maps and GPS tracks for clients, cleaning up the, ahem, wanderings that the staff have made in their pioneering excursions.
+Fiona is happy in her work at On Foot - there will be humming in the corner as she makes maps and GPS tracks for clients, cleaning up the, ahem, wanderings that the staff have made in their pioneering excursions.
 Her career to date has been chequered and ranges from teaching the bewildered elderly how not to be frightened of computers and the bewildered young the joys of not eating play-doh.
 She has no pets, but two grown up daughters and a best beloved.

-Heather is the most recent addition to the team, dedicated to marketing and communications.
-She grew up in the city of Salisbury, and after brief forays "over the border" to work in New York and London, returned to the town to a firm of property consultants, and then an international church music charity.
+Heather joined the team to look after marketing and communications.
+She grew up in our home city of Salisbury, and after brief forays 'over the border' to work in New York and London, returned to work for a firm of property consultants and then a church music charity.
 Heather also did some work briefly for On Foot Holidays in its very early days, so it's a happy homecoming!
 Her interests are walking (phew....), and music-making - particularly choral singing.
-She doesn't have a dog, and is hopeless at baking.
+She doesn't have a dog.

-Linked to each route page you will find a picture of the Route Adviser, the person who lives in the area, suggested the route and developed it with us.
-A list of all our advisers is on this page.
+Linked to each route page you will find details of the local contacts living in the area and looking after our walkers on the routes.
+Often this includes the person who suggested the route and developed it with us.
+You can find out more about them on this page.

-But no walk could ever reach our brochure until it has been rigorously tested and graded by Simon or another experienced team member.
+But no walk could ever reach our clients until it has been rigorously tested and graded by Simon or another experienced team member.

 The final stage is undertaken by our doughty “pioneers”.
 Friends and early customers, these are people who set off to test the newly created walk using our directions, maps and the notes we have created.
 They pick up the final hitches so the route is ready for you!
 At regular intervals thereafter, we send out these Trusties to check the inevitable changes, and to suggest ways the routes can be improved.